 Details and dates, if you plan to hold back offers during the listing period

 Though the Multiple Listing type is by far the most common, there is also such a thing as an Exclusive Listing.
 In the Multiple Listing, of course, the brokerage is authorized to market your property through the MLS.
-When your home sells, there will often be two separate brokers involved in the deal: Jamie’s, and a different one representing the buyer (though there is a good chance that, due to its huge market share, a PSR brokerage will also represent the buyer!).
+When your home sells, there will often be two separate brokers involved in the deal: Jamie’s, and a different one representing the buyer (though there is a good chance that, due to its huge market share, a SAGE Real Estate LTD., Brokerage will also represent the buyer!).

 With an Exclusive Listing, Jamie’s brokerage has the sole right to locate a buyer for your property within the specified time limit.
 In other words, the listing agent has the sole right to sell the property.
 That means that even if you somehow find a buyer of your own and sell your home to him or her during the term of the listing, you must still pay the agreed commission to your agent, unless that buyer was specifically named and excluded on the Listing Agreement.
 Even after the exclusive listing expires, you may be obligated to pay the commission, but only if you sell your property to a person who buys because of Jamie’s actions during the listing period.
 This type of agreement typically does give your agent the option of sharing his commission with any other licensed real estate agent who is able to find a buyer for your property.